ahoefn/DataScience-Learning/README.md

     python src/main.py [arguments]

 where [arguments] denotes which chapter should be run.
-Valid inputs here are 'ch2' and 'ch4-grad'.
+Valid inputs here are '-ch2' and '-ch4-grad'.
 Note that multiple chapters can be run at the same time.
+For example, one can run

+    python src/main.py -ch4-grad

+to run src/ch4_gradient_descent/ch4_gradient_descent.py

 ### Dependencies